Locahl

 Complete Guide to /etc/hosts Syntax and Format

-Master the /etc/hosts file syntax: IPv4/IPv6 formats, comments, spacing rules, common patterns, and best practices.
-Complete reference guide for developers and system administrators.
+Master /etc/hosts syntax: IPv4 and IPv6 formats, comments, spacing rules, common patterns and best practices for developers.

 L